binkley/modern-java-practices/README.md

   what others see. _Hey!_ You're a professional, and it shows.
 (This is one of my personal fears as a programmer)

+Hopefully this article and the sample build scripts help you!

 ---

 ## Getting started